brentstewart/nextpertise/content/tilix.md

 Sessions can be divided up into terminals.
 New terminals split the screen.
 You create a new terminal using the "horizontal split" button or the "vertical split".

 There are a lot of additional features, such as a search function (particularly useful when scrolling through thousands of lines of syslog output), but the tiling features are what makes this program so darn useful to me.
-As I have moved to larger displays (I typically work on a 32" 4K display these days), managing windows is more of a chore and I prefer things that help organize the desktop.
+As I have moved to larger displays (I typically work on a 40" 4K display these days), managing windows is more of a chore and I prefer things that help organize the desktop.

 ![Powerline](https://camo.githubusercontent.com/b0862287feb56d682f22cfa67bc43f5cfa2fd5b59fc291533be741015c6766af/68747470733a2f2f7261772e6769746875622e636f6d2f622d7279616e2f706f7765726c696e652d7368656c6c2f6d61737465722f626173682d706f7765726c696e652d73637265656e73686f742e706e67#floatleft)Tilix supports any customization that a normal terminal application allows.
 I'll dig a little into this aspect in a seperate article, but I've included links for some of the ways I make my terminal easy to read.
 I use the __powerline-shell__ prompt.
 I use either JetBrains Mono font or Fira Mono, which both support programming ligatures.
 There's a variety of other monospace fonts with ligature support at the Powerline Git Repo.

-## Using Tiix with GNS3
+## Using Tilix with GNS3
 ![Tilix with GNS3](/Tilix_in_GNS3.png#floatright)
-GNS3 allows you to set the terminal application it uses under _edit > prefernces_.
+GNS3 allows you to set the terminal application it uses under _edit > preferences_.
 The drop-down for console sets GNS3 to work with some of the most common applications, such as _gnome-terminal_ or _PuTTY_.
 Tilix isn't defined, but it works _really_ well in this scenario because GNS3 users typically have several terminal sessions on-going and need to easily move between them.

 To configure GNS3 to work with Tilix, choose "custom" and __edit__.
 Here's the command that is needed:

 > tilix -a session-add-right -t "%d" -e "telnet %h %p"

 This setup uses Tilix and opens new terminals to the right of the existing one.
 Other options set the title and tell Tilix how to connect to the GNS3 device.
 The variables are defined in GNS3 and are visible in the __edit__ screen - %d is the tile, %h is the IP and %p is the port.
 Tilix has a man page if you want to investigate other options.